symfony/symfony-docs/components/finder.rst

     $finder->ignoreVCS(false);

-If the search directory contains a ``.gitignore`` file, you can reuse those rules to exclude files and directories from the results with the :method:`Symfony\\Component\\Finder\\Finder::ignoreVCSIgnored` method::
+If the search directory and its subdirectories contain ``.gitignore`` files, you can reuse those rules to exclude files and directories from the results with the :method:`Symfony\\Component\\Finder\\Finder::ignoreVCSIgnored` method::

     // excludes files/directories matching the .gitignore patterns
     $finder->ignoreVCSIgnored(true);

+.. versionadded:: 5.4

+    ``.gitignore`` files recursive support was introduced in Symfony 5.4.

 File Name
 ~~~~~~~~~